 When is the right time to start meeting investors?
 Any meeting represents an investment of time for both sides; both sides will always want to get a return on the investment.

 To begin with, companies can make good use of short presentations to large groups of investors at the major Investment Bank equity / pre-IPO conferences.
-Companies can increase their relevance and interest to investors at this stage if they are willing to speak not only about themselves, but also to provide analysis about the wider sector and economic environment.
+Companies can increase their relevance and interest to investors at this stage if they are willing to speak not only about themselves, but also to provide analysis about the wider sector in which they operate and the overall economic environment.

 As capital markets plans start to form, companies should then look to supplement conferences with focused NDRs to reach a more targeted group of potential investors, and to get critical feedback on market sentiment that can be factored into the IPO marketing strategy.

 Just as importantly as who to meet and when is the question of what to say.
 Companies need to think carefully about what they present.
 By definition, they will likely not have a long history of talking to investors, and may be facing for the first time the question of what to disclose.